vitegod/Python-Encryptor/README.md

 # Python-Encryptor
 A Python-based AES encryption/decryption application with a user-friendly Tkinter GUI.
 Allows users to encrypt and decrypt messages, generate random keys, and save keys for future use.

-# Python Encryptor

-This is a simple Python application that provides AES encryption and decryption capabilities through an intuitive graphical user interface built with Tkinter.

 ## Features

 * **Encrypt and Decrypt:** Securely encrypt and decrypt messages using the AES algorithm.